 Your property’s cash flow becomes the primary factor in loan approval with DSCR financing.

-If you’re a real estate investor, your ability to borrow hinges less on your personal financial statements and more on how well your properties can service their debts.
+If you’re a real estate investor, your ability to borrow hinges less on your personal financial statements and more on how well your properties can service their debts under DSCR loan requirements.
 A higher DSCR indicates robust cash flow, giving lenders confidence in your ability to make monthly payments.
 That translates into potentially better interest rates, larger loan amounts, and more flexible repayment terms.
+For example, investors exploring financing a modular home can benefit from DSCR loans when traditional financing is limited.

 On the flip side, a lower DSCR—even if you have excellent personal credit—raises red flags.
 Lenders will wonder if market fluctuations, vacancies, or unexpected expenses might compromise your ability to stay current on the loan.
-Understanding DSCR (and how to optimize it) is essential if you want to build and scale your portfolio efficiently.
+Understanding DSCR loan requirements (and how to optimize them) is essential if you want to build and scale your portfolio efficiently.

 Core DSCR Loan Requirements